jgpruitt/callers/README.md

 # callers

-A simple way to get a stack trace in Go
+A simple way to get a stack trace.